Guthrie, Oklahoma: History

-Guthrie was established in 1887 as a railroad station called Deer Creek on the Southern Kansas Railway (later acquired by the Atchison, Topeka and Santa Fe Railway) running from the Kansas–Oklahoma border to Purcell.
+Guthrie was established in 1887 as a railroad station called Deer Creek on the Southern Kansas Railway—later acquired by the Atchison, Topeka and Santa Fe Railway ("AT&SF")-- running from the Kansas–Oklahoma border to Purcell.
 The name was later changed to Guthrie, named for jurist John Guthrie of Topeka, Kansas.
 A post office was established on April 4, 1889.

 In 1889, some 50,000 potential settlers gathered at the edges of the Unassigned Lands in hopes of staking a claim to a plot.
 At noon on April 22, 1889, cannons resounded at a 2000000 acre section of Indian Territory, launching president Benjamin Harrison's "Hoss Race" or Land Run of 1889.
 People ran for both farmlands and towns.

 During the next six hours, about 10,000 people settled in what became the capital of the new Territory of Oklahoma.
 Within months, Guthrie was developed as a modern brick-and-stone "Queen of the Prairie" with municipal water, electricity, a mass-transit system, and underground parking garages for horses and carriages.

 Guthrie's western heritage includes the fact that, on April 13, 1898, outlaw Richard "Little Dick" West, a former member of the Wild Bunch gang, was in town when approached by legendary lawmen Heck Thomas and Bill Tilghman.
 He refused to surrender, and was killed in the resulting gunfight.
 He is buried in the Summit View Cemetery in Guthrie near outlaw Bill Doolin.

+Guthrie’s early connection with rail travel was not completely defined by the AT&SF.
+Two other railroads indirectly served Guthrie, being the Guthrie and Kingfisher Railway and the Guthrie and Western Railway, which together connected the rails of the Chicago, Rock Island and Pacific Railroad (“Rock Island”) at Kingfisher with the AT&SF trackage serving Guthrie from a point near the town of Seward (just southwest of Guthrie) beginning in 1900.
+Another railroad, the Fort Smith and Western Railway, reached town from the east in 1903.
+Guthrie got its own streetcar service, the Guthrie Railway, in 1905, which constructed about 6.5 miles of rails.
+And, the Oklahoma Railway Company finished a 31-mile interurban line between Oklahoma City and Guthrie in 1916.

-Hobart Johnstone Whitley, also known as HJ and the Father of Hollywood, was the first president of the Guthrie Chamber of Commerce.
+Hobart Johnstone Whitley, later known as the "Father of Hollywood, was the first president of the Guthrie Chamber of Commerce.
 Whitley built the first brick block building in the territory for his National Loan and Trust Company.
 He was asked by the local people to be the first governor of Oklahoma.
 Whitley traveled to Washington, DC, where he persuaded the U.S. Congress to allow Guthrie to be the new capital of the future state of Oklahoma.
 This was specified in the 1906 Oklahoma Enabling Act, which established certain requirements for the new state constitution.
 By 1907, when Guthrie became the state capital, it looked like a well-established Eastern city.